 For those new to the air compressor industry, it can be difficult to understand the different types of air compressors and understand the differences between them.

 In this article, we will focus primarily on understanding variable speed drive air compressors and why they are appropriate for modern manufacturers.
 We’ll also draw comparisons to fixed-speed drive compressors for comparison and clarity.

 What is a VSD Air Compressor?

-Previously, only fixed speed air compressors existed.
-These were often a rotary screw, single-speed version where the compressor operated at a set RPM.
-While the fixed speed compressor could perform the task, it used more energy and was costlier to operate.
+Previously, only fixed-speed air compressors existed.
+These were often rotary screw, single-speed versions where the compressor operated at a set RPM.
+While the fixed-speed compressor could perform the task, it used more energy and was costlier.

 The result has been that VSD air compressors offer the latest features while significantly reducing energy costs.

 Understanding the Technical Aspects of a VSD Air Compressor

 Air compressors have come a long way, with VSD technology and innovation shaping their evolution.
 To demystify the jargon behind a VSD air compressor and make it more digestible, let’s break down the components and processes.

 Innovance Inverters: At the heart of VSD technology are inverters.
 Innovance inverters regulate the power supply to the compressor motor, ensuring that it operates at the necessary speed.
 This means that instead of running constantly, the motor speed adjusts to the air demand, which leads to energy savings.